Beyond Embeddings: The Promise of Visual Table in Visual Reasoning: Introduction

-We extensively evaluate the efficacy of our generated visual tables through benchmarking with MLLMs, employing the visual tables either as additional or as standalone visual representations.
-As shown in the right part of Fig.~\ref{fig:teaser}, our model \textbf{consistently} surpasses the state-of-the-art (SOTA) models (\eg, LLaVA-1.5~\cite{liu2023improved}) \textbf{by a clear margin} across diverse benchmarks, when our generated visual tables serve as additional visual representations.
-Further, we observe that our model, with visual tables as \textbf{the only visual representations}, can closely match or even outperform the SOTA models that utilize the visual embeddings from CLIP visual encoder.
-These results suggest that visual tables can generally facilitate visual understanding by working as robust, generalizable visual representations, and highlight the potential of visual tables to serve as standalone visual representations in future research endeavors.
+In this work, we focus on proof-of-concept for visual tables and validate its design and efficacy in image reasoning tasks.
+To create our designed visual tables, a straightforward solution is to collect human annotations and use them to train a generator.
+Despite high quality, it is costly in terms of the training required for human annotators and the label normalization during post-processing.
+To reduce these burdens, we adopt an alternative solution leveraging foundation models with near-human capabilities~\cite{GPT4v,gemini,Claude3}.
+Specifically, we design prompts to ensure the annotations closely align with our specifications.
+After collecting a small scale of annotations, \ie, 61K visual tables, we train a generator capable of automatically producing visual tables for arbitrary images.

+To validate the effectiveness of visual tables as visual representations, we adopt \textbf{11 diverse benchmarks} that require an understanding of object attributes and knowledge.
+We seek to answer two key questions: (1) Do visual tables represent visual scenes more effectively than traditional structural and text-based representations (\eg, scene graphs, image captions)?
+(2) Can visual tables enhance the performance of existing multimodal large language models (MLLMs), which already demonstrated incredible results on visual reasoning~\cite{dai2023instructblip, liu2023improved, bai2023qwen}?
+Our extensive experiments reveal that visual tables \textbf{significantly} outperform previous structural and text-based representations across various benchmarks.
+Furthermore, visual tables \textbf{consistently} improve the performance of state-of-the-art (SOTA) MLLMs (\eg, LLaVA-1.5~\cite{liu2023improved}), as shown at the right of Fig.~\ref{fig:teaser}.
+These findings validate that visual tables can facilitate visual reasoning by serving as general, robust visual representations.

-Our contributions are summarized as follows: (1) We propose visual table, a novel form of visual representation organized in structured text, comprehensively encoding scene descriptions, object categories, object attributes, and object knowledge.
-(2) We introduce a new dataset of visual tables, consisting of 61K visual tables curated from GPT4V.
-(3) We present a visual table generator that is scalable and generates high-quality visual tables.
-This generator, together with our visual table dataset, can be further exploited by future research such as video and 3D understanding.
-(4) We provide a comprehensive study on the benefits of visual tables.
-The empirical results show that our generated visual tables, working as resilient and generalizable visual representations, consistently improve the state-of-the-art MLLMs across diverse benchmarks.
+Our contributions are summarized as follows: (1) We propose Visual Table, a new form of visual representation organized in structural text.
+It offers unique benefits beyond visual embeddings --- interpretability, controllable editing, and instance-level knowledge.
+(2) We introduce a new dataset with 61K visual table annotations, and present a generator that can produce high-quality visual tables for any input images.
+The dataset, together with our visual table generator, can be further exploited by future research.
+(3) Extensive experiments show that visual tables, working as generalizable representations, largely outperform previous structural, text-based representations and consistently improve the SOTA MLLMs across benchmarks.